Top

 Safe Harbor Defense

-One of the most commonly cited defenses for dram shop liability defenses in the State of New Jersey is that of “safe harbor”.
-The vast majority of licensed premises in New Jersey are law-abiding and do their utmost to obey dram shop laws and protect clientele from overserving.
+One of the most commonly cited defenses for dram shop liability in the State of New Jersey is that of “safe harbor”.
+The vast majority of licensed premises in New Jersey are law-abiding and do their utmost to obey dram shop laws and protect clientele from over-serving.
 The rationale of this defense is that licensees who are habitual offenders should be punished, and not those who genuinely made a one-off mistake.

 The safe harbor defense is used by the premises subject to a dram shop liability case to admit fault in a particular instance, but to ask for clemency as this was an isolated event.
-This strategy involves detailing the steps the premises normally takes to reduce their liability risks and explaining how a mistake happened in this instance.
+This strategy involves detailing the steps the premises normally take to reduce their liability risks and explaining how a mistake happened in this instance.

 Proximity Defense